worikgh/ModHostPedal/frontend/README.md

 # Building the Frontend

+Uses websockets to communicate on `wasm` web apps to

-## Install rust!
+## Install rust and development environment!

+`sudo aptitude install libc6-dev libssl-dev`

-Then wasm
+Then wasm and the tools for running the server

 `cargo install -f wasm-bindgen-cli`

+`cargo install cargo-make`

- ?cargo install cargo-make?
+`cargo install simple-http-server`

+Because because check [here](https://github.com/brotzeit/rustic) for `emacs` environment.
+Make sure you install `lsp-mode` first

 Divided into two parts